-With the advent of e-discovery, law firms and corporations are hiring contract attorneys, paralegals and litigation support staff for the time-consuming, labor-intensive task of document review.
-Contract employees review thousands of documents produced in litigation and mark them for relevance, confidentiality, materiality, and privilege, as well as responsiveness to discovery requests, subpoenas and regulatory requests.
+Contract employees review the thousands of documents produced in litigation and mark them for relevance, confidentiality, materiality, and privilege.
+Contractors might handle discovery requests, subpoenas, and regulatory requests.

-Contract employees are usually hired through legal staffing firms.
-Although contract projects range from several days to several years, the contract employee is usually discharged at the end of the project.
-However, contract employees who perform well and impress the employer may use contract work as a stepping stone to full-time, permanent employment with the company.
+A contract employee is usually discharged at the end of the project, but these projects can range from several days to several years.
+Those who perform well and who impress their employers might use this as a stepping stone to full-time, permanent employment with the firm.

 Temporary employment is another method of gaining valuable work experience.
-The temporary employee (“temp”) is usually placed in short-term assignments through a legal staffing agency.
+A temporary employee (temp) is usually placed in short-term assignments through a legal staffing agency.
 Temporary employees generally earn less than their permanent counterparts because the legal staffing agency takes a substantial cut of their hourly pay.
-Because they are not employees of the company or firm for whom they are working, temps do not receive benefits or other perks of employment.
-However, benefits may be offered through the legal staffing agency.

-Temporary work is a great way to explore opportunities with a particular company and vice versa.
-Some companies hire temporary employees as a way to recruit permanent staff by first testing them out on a trial basis.
-These “temp-to-perm” jobs may result in a job offer at the end of the temporary project.
+Temporary work is a great way to explore opportunities within a particular company.
+Some firms hire temporary employees as a way to recruit permanent staff by first testing them out on a trial basis.
+These “temp-to-perm” jobs can result in job offers at the end of the temporary project.

-Even if the firm of your dreams won’t hire you as an attorney (or paralegal, or another legal job you seek), many law firms have a host of other high-turnover positions which they must continually fill.
-These positions include file clerks, messengers, court filers, data entry clerks, copy room personnel and clerical staff.
+Many law firms have a host of high-turnover positions which they must continually fill, including file clerks, messengers, court filers, data entry clerks, copy room personnel, and clerical staff.

 Internships, Externships, and Clinics

-If you are still in school, extracurricular activities can provide a useful experience that may help get your foot in the door of legal employers.
-Law students can participate in moot court competitions, sharpening their oral advocacy skills through mock oral arguments before a judge.
-Since strong writing skills are necessary for many legal professions, students can gain writing experience through writing competitions, writing clinics and school-related journals and newsletters.
+Law students can participate in moot court competitions to sharpen their oral advocacy skills through mock oral arguments before a judge.
+Strong writing skills are necessary for many legal professions, and students can gain writing experience through writing competitions, writing clinics, and school-related journals and newsletters.